 Trust Administration Services Needed by Trustees and Beneficiaries

 Are you the Trust trustee?
 If so, there are many steps to ensure you stay within your fiduciary duties.
 We have made this page to assist you throughout the process and feel free to call us and speak with one of our expert trust administration lawyers.

 As the Trust trustee, you will have “fiduciary responsibility” or what is called your “ethical obligation” to the beneficiaries of the will or trust, meaning you are to follow the directives of trust document’s terms for the benefit of both “settlor” and “beneficiaries.”

 Now once a person dies, the trust becomes irrevocable.”
 Your objective as a Trustee is to stay out of “trust litigation.”
 It is our recommendation to find an attorney to assist you in protecting an effective trust administration process.

 Why should I use an estate planning attorney to assist me in trust administration?

 There are many moving parts to the trust administration process.
 From speaking to CPAs, IRS, tax advisors, investment advisors, etc., is quite a task, and there are deadlines and expectations from the beneficiaries.
 If you exceed your trustee powers, you may be held liable for loss or damages to the trust estate.

 How much time does it take to complete the trust administration process?

-Unlike a probate, which can take 12 months to 2+ years, an organized trust administration process falls between two to six months typically.
+Unlike probate, which can take nine months to 2+ years, organized trusts administration process falls between two to six months typically.
 Now, if there is a sub-trust to manage monetary gifts to minor children, etc..
 It may continue.

 Why work with Hess-Verdon & Associates?